1. What is tamoxifen?

 Fertility, pregnancy and tamoxifen

+Continued use of tamoxifen may make your periods less regular, lighter or stop altogether.
 Generally, your periods will start again once you stop taking tamoxifen, as long as you have not gone through the menopause naturally while taking the drug.
-It may take 4 to 5 months for your periods to become regular again.
+However, it may take 4 to 5 months for your periods to become regular again.

 Because of the length of time tamoxifen is taken for, the side effects may hide the signs of a natural menopause.
 It may only be when you finish taking it that you realise you have started your menopause.

-Find out more about fertility and breast cancer treatment.
+Learn more about fertility and breast cancer.

 Tamoxifen and breastfeeding

-7. Further support
+8. Further support